INTRODUCTION

 The U.2 connector is located at the rear of the drive and even though it's similar to SAS/SATA it makes use of up to 4 PCIe lanes.

-Aside the mounting holes at its base the enclosure is also shaped strangely (perhaps for better heat dissipation?).
+Aside the mounting holes at its base the enclosure is also shaped strangely (this is indeed for better heat dissipation in server racks).

 Opening the drive was easy and a must for everyone curious as to how the interior is populated.